-Visitors who could wangle spaces on board the incoming transports began arriving Hagaru-ri.
+Visitors who could wangle spaces on board the incoming began arriving at transports Hagaru-ri.
 Marguerite "Maggie" Higgins of the New York Herald-Tribune, well known to the Marines from both the Pusan Perimeter and the Inchon-Seoul campaigns, was among the gaggle of war correspondents that arrived on Tuesday, 5 December, including former Marine combat correspondent Keyes Beach.
-Higgins announced her intention to march out with the Marines.
-General

-Smith disabused her of her intention and ordered that she be out of the perimeter by air by nightfall.
+Higgins an-nounced her intention to march out with the Marines.
+General Smith disabused her of her intention and ordered that she be out of the perimeter by air by nightfall.